IT’S THAT TIME AGAIN!

 - Teens may tend to “oversleep” on weekends when they don’t have any early morning commitments, but there can be a limit.
 Some extra sleep won’t hurt them, but sleeping the day away isn’t healthy either.
 Try to get them up and moving by a reasonable time (incentives may not be a bad idea to get them motivated) like 10 a.m.

-Try to limit their screen time by making sure to step away from the cell phones, TV, and video games at least one hour before they should be ready for sleep.
+- Try to limit their screen time by making sure to step away from cell phones, TV, and video games at least one hour before they should be ready for sleep.

 - Nap times for younger children should also remain consistent to reinforce daily sleep habits.

 - Stray away from overscheduling your child during the day.
 Between school, homework, family time, sports, and other activities, it can be hard for kids to keep it all going.
 It is advised to keep them active in order to make sure that they are tired enough for sleep each night, but overdoing it on the extracurriculars may actually be making things worse.

 If you are having difficulties in establishing a healthy sleep schedule for your son or daughter, we encourage you to call our office at (716) 884-0230 and speak with one of our nurses.

 BREAKFAST IS GOOD FOR LEARNING

 Does your family skip breakfast?
 You are not alone!
 Nearly half of American families skip breakfast before going to school.
 Starting the day off with a well-balanced breakfast has been associated with:

 - A better attention span and decreased irritability

 - Better test scores